 To further enhance the project’s accuracy, the system was used in conjunction with Creaform’s MaxSHOT 3D optical coordinate measuring system.
 The MaxSHOT 3D, photogrammetry device generated an accurate reference map across the whole surface of the plane.
 This ultimately minimized the time that would normally be required to manually register the scan data sets together.
 This also enabled areas to be re-scanned as required, or for parts to be removed so that “hidden surfaces” could also be scanned in great detail.

-Creaform and Measurement Solutions are extremely proud to have played a part in helping the Breitling Race Team and Nigel Lamb to win the World Championship of Red Bull Air Race this past October!
+Creaform and Measurement Solutions are extremely proud to have played a part in helping the Breitling Race Team and Nigel Lamb win the World Championship of Red Bull Air Race this past October!
 Congrats to the team!